 Clients retain the right to pledge assets in accounts generally, subject to any restrictions imposed by clients' custodians.
-While the FTCS program facilitates secured loans through Network Institutions, clients are free instead to work directly with institutions outside the FTCS program.
-Because of the limited number of participating Network Institutions, clients may be limited in their ability to obtain as favorable loan terms as if the client were to work directly with other banks to negotiate loan terms or obtain other financial arrangements.
+While credit solution programs that HC offers facilitate secured loans through third-party financial institutions, clients are free instead to work directly with institutions outside such programs.
+Because of the limited number of participating third-party financial institutions, clients may be limited in their ability to obtain as favorable loan terms as if the client were to work directly with other banks to negotiate loan terms or obtain other financial arrangements.

 Clients should also understand that pledging assets in an account to secure a loan involves additional risk and restrictions.
-A Network Institution has the authority to liquidate all or part of the pledged securities at any time, without prior notice to clients and without their consent, to maintain required collateral levels.
-The Network Institution also has the right to call client loans and require repayment within a short period of time; if the client cannot repay the loan within the specified time period, the Network Institution will have the right to force the sale of pledged assets to repay those loans.
+A third-party financial institution has the authority to liquidate all or part of the pledged securities at any time, without prior notice to clients and without their consent, to maintain required collateral levels.
+The third-party financial institution also has the right to call client loans and require repayment within a short period of time; if the client cannot repay the loan within the specified time period, the third-party financial institution will have the right to force the sale of pledged assets to repay those loans.
 Selling assets to maintain collateral levels or calling loans may result in asset sales and realized losses in a declining market, leading to the permanent loss of capital.
 These sales also may have adverse tax consequences.
-Interest payments and any other loan-related fees are borne by clients and are in addition to the advisory fees that clients pay HC for managing assets, including assets that are pledged as collateral.
+Interest payments and any other loanrelated fees are borne by clients and are in addition to the advisory fees that clients pay us for managing assets, including assets that are pledged as collateral.
 The returns on pledged assets may be less than the account fees and interest paid by the account.
 Clients should consider carefully and skeptically any recommendation to pursue a more aggressive investment strategy in order to support the cost of borrowing, particularly the risks and costs of any such strategy.
 More generally, before borrowing funds, a client should carefully review the loan agreement, loan application, and other forms and determine that the loan is consistent with the client's long-term financial goals and presents risks consistent with the client's financial circumstances and risk tolerance.